tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 transform your images.
 It is a great tool for automating your image manipulation.

-If you are wanting to visualise data in the web pages it worth investing some time looking at the various JavaScript libraries out there for data visualisation.
+If you are wanting to visualise data in web pages it is worth investing some time looking at the various JavaScript libraries available for data visualisation.
 One poplar option is `D3.js <https://d3js.org/>`_.

 Key concepts